 Whittier College in collaboration with custodial services provider Flagship is cleaning and disinfecting administrative, academic, and residential buildings with products and practices recommended by the CDC.
 Cleaning high touch surfaces and shared objects once a day is usually enough to sufficiently remove virus that may be on surfaces unless someone with confirmed or suspected COVID-19 has been in the facility.
 The Student Health & Wellness Center receives enhanced cleaning and disinfection as does the Campus Inn for food service staff.

 When in a setting without a face covering, individuals should remember to always cover the mouth and nose with a tissue when coughing or sneezing or use the inside of the elbow.
 Throw used tissues in the trash.
 After sneezing, individuals should immediately wash their hands with soap and water for at least 20 seconds.
 If soap and water are not readily available, they should clean their hands with a hand sanitizer that contains at least 60% alcohol.

 If wearing a face covering while sneezing/coughing and the face covering becomes contaminated with mucus, individuals should change the mask and launder it.
 If wearing a disposable mask, throw the contaminated mask in the trash and replace it.

-To protect and support the health and safety of the Whittier College community, the College requires all faculty, staff, students, and contracted workers who work or study on campus to receive a COVID-19 vaccine by July 1, 2021.
+To protect and support the health and safety of the Whittier College community, the College requires all faculty, staff, students, and contracted workers who work or study on campus to be fully vaccinated against COVID-19.
 Please see the complete COVID-19 Vaccination Policy.

 Whittier College requires the use of face masks and personal protective equipment (PPE) in compliance with public health guidance for all students, faculty, staff, and campus visitors.